-Additionally, on July 5, 2019, three new HMGP proposals were submitted through the Office of Resiliency and Recovery on behalf of three departments for CalOES to review.
+On July 5, 2019, three departments submitted new HMGP proposals for CalOES to review.
 These projects had previously been in the Notice of Intent (NOI) phase.
-The three new projects are Critical Facility Power Retrofit through ISD (total project: \$100,000, Fuels Reduction through Permit Sonoma (total project: \$6 million), and Radio Disaster Alert Devices for Vulnerable Populations through Emergency Management (total project: \$44,000).
+The three new projects are (1) Critical Facility Power Retrofit through ISD (total project: \$100,000, (2) Fuels Reduction through Permit Sonoma (total project: \$6 million), and (3) Radio Disaster Alert Devices for Vulnerable Populations through Emergency Management (total project: \$44,000).